[X]

 Thanks to Sandy Rees of Get Fully Funded for this fantastic guest post!

 If you want to raise all the money you need to fully fund your budget, you need a big, loyal donor base.
 People who love your mission will give often and give big, and that’s what creates sustainable funding for your nonprofits.
 That’s what you want, right?
 Easier fundraising?
 So, where do you find these awesome new donors?
+There are obvious places to find new donors, like in your volunteer pool or friends of Board members.
+Then there are less obvious, mostly overlooked sources of new donors – here are three that might produce great new donors for your nonprofit.

 three most overlooked ways to find new donors